trilitech/tezos-developer-docs/docs/tutorials/security/part-1.md

 - The first example shifts 2n (0x0010) one time to the left, so it gives 4n (0x0100)
 - The second example shifts 2n (0x0010) 257 times to the right, as the limit is 256 shifts, it produces an error `unexpected arithmetic overflow`

 &rarr; **SOLUTION**: To avoid this, one should always check the size of the input and the shift amount before applying the Bitwise instructions.
-Here you should check if the number of shifts is <= 256, otherwise, you raise an error
+Here you should check if the number of shifts is less than or equal to 256, otherwise, you raise an error

 4. Sender vs Source confusion